Skip to main content

 Free-Body Diagram

 A free-body diagram is a graphical representation used to visualize the forces acting on an object.
 In this context, it helps identify all the forces acting on crates A and B, including applied forces, normal forces, and gravitational forces.
-By isolating the crates in the diagram, one can analyze the net force and the resulting motion of the system.
+By isolating the object and illustrating these forces, one can analyze the motion and interactions between the crates.

 Recommended video: